This TV mount guide covers what you need to consider when shopping for the perfect tv mount.

-So if you are trying to make the room more spacious by using a TV mount to install your tv on the wall, then rest assure a WALL MOUNT is all you need.
+If you are trying to make the room more spacious by using a TV mount to install your tv on the wall, rest assured that a WALL MOUNT is all you need.

 But how do you choose the right TV mount?

-First, you need to decide which is the TV mount that is better for your type of installation.
+First, you need to decide which TV mount is better for your type of installation.

-Next, understand the different options available if the layout of the room requires a specific mount.
+Next, understand the different options available if the room’s layout requires a specific mount.

 Then, make sure that you purchase a TV mount that has a lifetime warranty.